-This committee is composed of recognized biomedical and/or behavioral research authorities who represent the forefront of research and technical knowledge and who provide first-level merit review of highly scientific and technical research grant applications and contract proposals in the broad areas of nursing research.
-Operations of this committee are accomplished using a fluid membership, with members designated to serve for individual meetings rather than formally appointed for fixed terms of service.
-During this reporting period a group of panels reviewed a total of 27 grant applications requesting \$87,321,572.
+Section 492 of the PHS Act states that The Secretary...shall by regulation require appropriate technical and scientific peer review--(A) applications...; and (B)... biomedical and behavioral research and development contracts...
+This committee is composed of recognized biomedical and/or behavioral research authorities who represent the forefront of research and technical knowledge and who provide first-level merit review of highly scientific and technical research grant applications (and/or contract proposals) that focus on scientific areas relevant to minority health and health disparities.
+Operation of this committee is accomplished using a fluid membership, with members designated to serve for individual meetings rather than formally appointed for fixed terms of service.
+In FY 2023, the Special Emphasis Panel reviewed 159 grant applications requesting \$679,619,309 in support.

 20b.
-How does the Committee balance its
+How does the Committee balance its membership?

-membership?

-This Committee has a fluid membership, with members designated to serve for individual meetings rather than formally appointed for fixed terms of service.
-The reviewers for each meeting are selected to evaluate grant applications and contract proposals for a specific, perhaps narrow, expertise area.
-Participants for each meeting are assembled to most efficiently and effectively cover the number and breadth of applications and contracts requiring review.
-Membership includes authorities who are knowledgeable in the various disciplines and fields relating to nursing research, such as acute and chronic illness, prevention, community health and other related areas of research
+This committee has a fluid membership, with members designated to serve for individual meetings rather than formally appointed for fixed terms of service.
+The reviewers for each meeting are selected to evaluate grant applications or contract proposals for a specific, perhaps narrow, expertise area.
+Participants for each meeting are assembled to most efficiently cover the number and breadth of applications or contracts requiring review.